Museum Quality Archival Prints

 Carbon pigments have been used for writing and imaging on cave walls for thousands of years and have shown to have an excellent history of stability.
 Carbon is by far the most light-fast pigment.
 It will not fade over time in sunlight nor does it suffer from oxidation.

-Overall longevity is also determined by the paper used for the prints.
+Paper used for the prints also determine the overall longevity.
 This is where natural 100% cotton rag papers are preferred.
-They are very durable natural material when it comes to image making.
+They are very durable natural material for image making.

-In summary, pure carbon inks on pure cotton papers will give print with a beautiful tonal range and a longevity of hundreds of years.
+In summary, pure carbon inks on pure cotton papers will give prints that have a beautiful tonal range and a longevity of hundreds of years.
 For more information click here.